conda/conda/docs/source/install/central.rst

                         http://repo.continuum.io/pkgs/pro/osx-64/
           config file : /Users/gergely/.condarc

-The ‘conda info’ command shows us that conda is using the user’s .condarc file, located at ``/Users/gergely/.condarc`` and that the default channels such as ``repo.continuum.io`` are listed as channel URLs.
+The 'conda info' command shows us that conda is using the user's .condarc file, located at ``/Users/gergely/.condarc`` and that the default channels such as ``repo.continuum.io`` are listed as channel URLs.

-Now let’s look at the contents of the administrative .condarc file located in that directory:
+Now let's look at the contents of the administrative .condarc file located in that directory:

 .. code-block:: none